Geometry and topology of the quasi-plane Szekeres model: Plane symmetric 3-spaces interpreted as tori

 The toroidal topology also solves the problem of where the mass generating the gravitational field resides.
-As observed in Ref. \cite{HeKr2008}, the regularity conditions at an origin, derived for the Szekeres models in Ref. \cite{HeKr2002}, are independent of $\varepsilon$ (it is not guaranteed that they can always be fulfilled; with $\varepsilon < 0$ they cannot).
-Thus, $E/M^{2/3}$ must tend to a nonzero constant as $z \to z_c$, where $z_c$ is the origin.
+As observed in Ref. \cite{HeKr2008}, the regularity conditions at an origin $z = z_c$ are independent of $\varepsilon$ (in some cases they cannot be fulfilled, for example with $\varepsilon < 0$).
+Thus, $E/M^{2/3}$ must tend to a nonzero constant as $z \to z_c$.
 Knowing this, let us calculate the amount of rest mass in an arbitrary volume ${\cal V}$, from (\ref{3.3}) and (\ref{3.2}).
 That amount is ${\cal M} \df \int_{\cal V} \rho \sqrt{g_3} {\rm d}_3x$, where $g_3$ is the determinant of the 3-metric of a $t =$ const subspace of (\ref{3.2}).
 Thus

-With $E \propto M^{2/3}$ in the vicinity of $M = 0$, the integral with respect to $M$ is finite.
+With $0 < E \propto M^{2/3}$ in the vicinity of $M = 0$, the integral with respect to $M$ is finite.
 With a toroidal topology, the ranges of $p$ and $q$ are finite, so the integrals over $p$ and $q$ also give final values.
 Thus, the total amount of mass in each space $t =$ const is finite.

-The relation ${\cal M},_z = M,_z/\sqrt{2E}$ that follows from (\ref{5.10}) is similar to the relation ${\cal M},_r = M,_r/\sqrt{1 + 2E}$ that held in the spherically symmetric and quasi-spherical models.
-By analogy with that case, we may thus say that in the plane symmetric spacetime the factor $1/\sqrt{2E}$ measures the relativistic mass defect/excess, i.e. the discrepancy between the active gravitational mass $M$ and the sum of rest masses ${\cal M}$.
+The relation ${\cal M},_z = M,_z/\sqrt{2E}$ that follows from (\ref{5.10}) is similar to ${\cal M},_r = M,_r/\sqrt{1 + 2E}$, which held in the spherically symmetric and quasi-spherical models.
+By analogy, we conclude that in a plane symmetric spacetime the factor $1/\sqrt{2E}$ measures the relativistic mass defect/excess, i.e. the discrepancy between the active gravitational mass $M$ and the sum of rest masses ${\cal M}$.